You are not alone in your struggle with depression.

 David practices dealing with his enemies with the spiritual tool of meekness.
 Meekness is not weakness.
 Meekness is strength under control.
 Here are some ways we can use meekness to manage depression.

 What was David’s enemy?
-We are not sure, but our enemy is depression.
+We are not sure but our enemy is depression.
 You will encounter those who say unkind things.
-Meekness is not concerned about people who make hurtful remarks or who just don’t understand the path you travel through depression.
+Meekness is not concerned about people who make hurtful remarks or who simply don’t understand the path you travel through depression.
 Psalms 37:1 says, “Do not fret because of those who are evil or be envious of those who do wrong.”
 Don’t be overly concerned with those who say cutting remarks.
 Many do so out of ignorance.

 There is power in letting hurtful remarks go.
 Many don’t understand depression but think they do and give advice that is not helpful.

 Meekness places trust in God.
 The season of depression will end.
 Meekness practices day by day the things we can do to manage our symptoms and trust God with the things we cannot. ”For like the grass they [your enemy depression] will soon wither, like green plants they will die away.”
 (Ps 37:2.)
 There will be a time when this episode of depression will ease.
-Imagine what it will be like when it lifts.
+Imagine what it will be like when it eases.

 Meekness fills the mind with positive words from God.
 God’s promises combat negative self-talk.
 The tapes of our mind have phrases we use over and over.
 Phrases like, ”I’m broken.”
 “There is no hope.”
 I don’t have anything to give.” infect our mind with hopelessness.

-Instead, follow David’s advice in Psalms 37:5-6, “Commit your way to the Lord; trust in him, and he will do this: He will make your righteousness shine like the dawn, the justice of your cause like the noonday sun.”
+Instead follow David’s advice in Psalms 37:5-6, “Commit your way to the Lord; trust in him and he will do this: He will make your righteousness shine like the dawn, the justice of your cause like the noonday sun.”
 Replay God’s promises in your mind to counter negative rumination.

 Meekness seeks a quiet heart.
 It learns how to be still before the Lord, how to keep silence in his presence.
 “Be still before the Lord, and wait patiently for him.”
 (Ps 37:7)

 For me, the practice of contemplative prayer was a life-saver during a deep depressive episode.
-Learning to quiet my heart, I could feel God’s grace overwhelming me and relieving the dark moment.
+Learning to quiet my heart I could feel God’s grace overwhelming me and relieving the dark moment.
 Being still before the Lord takes time to learn but it may be helpful for you.

 With meekness don’t let your anger take control.
 Sometimes anger is a coping method, a natural result of depression.
 Some have defined depression as “anger turned inward.”
-Psalm 37:8 says, “Refrain from anger and turn from wrath; do not fret—it only leads to evil.”
+Psalm 37:8 says, “Refrain from anger and turn from wreath; do not fret—it only leads to evil.”

 And don’t miss the promise, “But the meek will inherit the land and enjoy great peace.”